310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Chiaki %}
 Correct!
-That's what happens when you answer the call for help!
+That’s what happens when you answer the call for help!
 We, Ryuseitai, will always fight for the sake of those oppressed!

-…Fortunately, ES idols are still mainly focused on gobbling up each other at the moment, and don't seem to have time to mess with local idols.
+…Fortunately, ES idols are still mainly focused on gobbling up each other at the moment, and don’t seem to have time to mess with local idols.

-We're taking advantage of this opportunity to run away and hide, while steadily earning SSL$ through peaceful improv live shows and the like.
+We’re taking advantage of this opportunity to run away and hide, while steadily earning SSL$ through peaceful improv live shows and the like.

 We’re getting pretty favorable responses with our performances, likely because the people who came to Okinawa for the shows were also starting to get tired of the endless war.
 It goes to show that people *do* prefer peace over war!
 {% endbubble %}